Ingredients

 Consumer insight

-Sumac scores high on the dual axes that drive flavor breakouts in 2026 — perceived health (high in antioxidants, often paired with "anti-inflammatory" claims) and perceived authenticity (genuine Levantine and Iranian roots).
-Consumers describe the taste as "tangy without the pucker" — softer than vinegar, brighter than salt.
+Sumac scores high on the two axes that drive flavor breakouts in 2026: perceived health (high in antioxidants, often paired with "anti-inflammatory" claims) and perceived authenticity (genuine Levantine and Iranian roots).
+Consumers describe the taste as "tangy without the pucker," softer than vinegar and brighter than salt.

 Strategic takeaway

 CPG brands should treat sumac as a structural lemon substitute, not a trend garnish.
-Lock in Turkish and Iranian supply now; demand is outrunning harvest.
-Restaurants should add sumac to the seasoning station rather than burying it in a single SKU — visibility drives the trend.
+Lock in Turkish and Iranian supply now, as demand is outrunning harvest.
+Restaurants should add sumac to the seasoning station rather than burying it in a single SKU; visibility drives the trend.

 Get the next signal in your inbox.